 Plaintiffs claim that the conditions, especially the high-wind forecast, should have served as “a call-to-action” for Park officials.
 But Salansky, who had taken complete and unfettered command-control of The Chimney Tops 2 Fire, issued a “prescribed” burn, letting it burn inside a poorly designed and negligently implemented 410-acre “containment box.”

 On November 28, 2016, The Chimney Tops 2 Fire grew in size and strength, breached the Park’s boundaries, and near-hurricane force winds carried it into Gatlinburg.
-In a matter of hours, the fire had swollen from 70 acres to 17,000 acres, damaging and destroying more than 2,500 homes, buildings and other structures, along with their contents, and ultimately resulting in 16 deaths.
+In a matter of hours, the fire had swollen from 70 acres to 17,000 acres, damaging and destroying more than 2,500 homes, buildings and other structures, along with their contents, and ultimately resulting in more than a dozen deaths.

 Plaintiffs further allege that the wrongful deaths, personal injuries and property damage were the direct, natural, and probable result of the negligent acts and/or omissions of the NPS employees who acted in direct violation of established NPS fire-management policies, negligent failure to prioritize the safety of citizens and their properties, and negligent failure to notify and/or warn Park neighbors, local residents, and visitors, including the Plaintiffs and decedents, of the imminent, dangerous, and deadly threats posed by The Chimney Tops 2 Fire.

 Plaintiffs bring the case under the Federal Tort Claims Act.

 The case name is: Reed, et al. v U.S.A, Case No. 3:18-cv-00201-JRG-CRW (E.D.
 Tenn.)